Mieske History, Family Crest & Coats of Arms

 The surname Mieske was first found in Prussia, where the name could be considered to have made a great contribution to the feudal society which became the backbone of modern Europe.
 The name became prominent in local affairs, and branched into many houses which played important roles in the tribal and national conflicts, where each group sought power and status in an ever changing territorial profile.

 Early History of the Mieske family

-Another 230 words (16 lines of text) covering the year 1843 is included under the topic Early Mieske History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mieske research.
+Another 106 words (8 lines of text) covering the year 1843 is included under the topic Early Mieske History in all our PDF Extended History products and printed products wherever possible.

 Mieske Spelling Variations

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Mieske include Meske, Meeske, Mieske, Mesec, Messec, Messeck, Meseck, Mesech, Messech, Mesac and many more.

 Early Notables of the Mieske family (pre 1700)